pypa/packaging.python.org/source/specifications/pypirc.rst

 **TODO** Normalize format of :file:`.pypirc` examples in other docs

-Creating a :file:`$HOME/.pypirc` file allows you to define the configuration for :term:`package indexes <Package Index>` (referred to here as "repositories"), so that you don't have to enter the URL, username, or password whenever you upload a package with :ref:`twine` or :ref:`flit`.
+A :file:`.pypirc` file allows you to define the configuration for :term:`package indexes <Package Index>` (referred to here as "repositories"), so that you don't have to enter the URL, username, or password whenever you upload a package with :ref:`twine` or :ref:`flit`.

 The format (originally defined by the :ref:`distutils` package) is: